Dennis Nilsen: Discovery and arrest

-Nilsen's murders were first discovered by a Dyno-Rod employee, Michael Cattran, who responded to the plumbing complaints made by both Nilsen and other tenants of Cranley Gardens on 8 February 1983.
-Opening a drain cover at the side of the house, Cattran discovered the drain was packed with a flesh-like substance and numerous small bones of unknown origin.
+Nilsen's murders were first discovered by a Dyno-Rod employee, Michael Cattran, who responded to the plumbing complaints made by both Nilsen and other tenants of Cranley Gardens at 6:15 p.m. on 8 February 1983.
+Opening a drain cover at the side of the house, Cattran discovered the drain was packed with a glutinous, flesh-like substance and numerous small bones of unknown origin.
 Cattran reported his suspicions to his supervisor, Gary Wheeler.
 As Cattran had arrived at the property at dusk, he and Wheeler agreed to postpone further investigation into the blockage until the following morning.
 Prior to leaving the property, Nilsen and fellow tenant Jim Allcock convened with Cattran to discuss the source of the substance.
 Upon hearing Cattran exclaim how similar the substance was in appearance to human flesh, Nilsen replied: "It looks to me like someone has been flushing down their Kentucky Fried Chicken."

 At 7:30 a.m. the following day, Cattran and Wheeler returned to Cranley Gardens, by which time the drain had been cleared.
 This aroused the suspicions of both men.
 Cattran discovered some scraps of flesh and four bones in a pipe leading from the drain which linked to the top flat of the house.
 To both Cattran and Wheeler, the bones looked as if they originated from a human hand.
 Both men immediately called the police who, upon closer inspection, discovered further small bones and scraps of what appeared to be human or animal flesh in the same pipe.
 These remains were taken to the mortuary at Hornsey, where pathologist David Bowen advised police that the remains were human, and that one particular piece of flesh he concluded had been from a human neck bore a ligature mark.

-Upon learning from fellow tenants that the top floor flat from where the human remains had been flushed belonged to Nilsen, Detective Chief Inspector Peter Jay and two colleagues opted to wait outside the house until Nilsen returned home from work.
+Upon learning from fellow tenants that the top floor flat from where the human remains had been flushed belonged to Nilsen, Detective Chief Inspector (DCI) Peter Jay and two colleagues opted to wait outside the house until Nilsen returned home from work.
 When Nilsen arrived, DCI Jay introduced himself and his colleagues, explaining they had come to enquire about the blockage in the drains from his flat.
 Nilsen asked why the police were interested in his drains and also whether or not the two officers present with Jay were health inspectors.
 In response, Jay informed Nilsen that the other two were also police officers, and requested access to his flat to discuss the matter further.